dazinator/DataFlow/.github/ISSUE_TEMPLATE/triage.md

 **Queue Size at Creation**: [Manual: check queue size when creating this issue]

 ---

-## For @copilot: Execution Plan

-1. Add today's date to issue title (if not present)
-2. Detect and label historic issues without workflow labels
-3. Query triage queue using MCP tools
-4. Process each issue sequentially
-5. Update this issue with progress after every 5 issues (or when complete)
-6. Close this issue AND its PR when done

 **See**: `.team/prompts/TRIAGE_WORKFLOW.md` for complete bulk triage process.